Future of Manufacturing

 - The cost of transportation continues to rise.

 - Manufacturers are now able to utilize advanced software programs and robotics to automate many of the processes that once required human intervention.

 We can now add COVID-19 to that list.

-We can expect both reshoring and near-sourcing to be leading trends heading into 2021, as manufacturers attempt to reduce or eliminate entirely dependencies on foreign materials.
-These trends will not only help manufacturers remain resilient to future COVID-related disruption should other countries shut down a second time, they’ll also provide a much-needed boost to the U.S. economy.
+As manufacturers attempt to reduce or eliminate dependencies on foreign materials, reshoring and near-sourcing will continue to become more important.
+These trends will not only help manufacturers remain resilient to future COVID-related disruption, but they’ll also provide a much-needed boost to the U.S. economy.

 The Job Market Remains Uncertain

-We’ve all seen news stories about mass layoffs and furloughs as a result of COVID-19; naturally, the manufacturing industry has also been affected, however, the degree of disruption varies from one manufacturer to the next based on what they sell.
+We’ve all seen news stories about mass layoffs and furloughs, as well as the Great Resignation, as a result of the pandemic.
+While the manufacturing industry has been affected, the degree of disruption varies based on what they sell.
 Companies that produce non-essential goods have seen a significant reduction in staff, while those that produce essential goods have actually had to scale up, add product lines, and hire new workers in order to satisfy demand.
 Those that have had to reduce their workforce have turned to IoT automation and product line and factory process optimization in an attempt to keep things as close to business as usual.
 Optimization, in particular, allows for cost control and profitability, which are essential for companies whose sales are down.

 Looking ahead, manufacturers will likely continue to reevaluate their workforce based on shifts in demand.
 Those companies that find themselves in a position to hire will likely have their sights set on highly data-focused employees.
 Though this type of employee is likely to be a rare find due to the ongoing shortage of tech-savvy talent, companies like Hitachi Solutions are producing easy-to-use technology that will create new opportunities for employees of all backgrounds.